mdbootstrap/TW-Elements/README.md

 #### From sources

-If you want to use the development version of the plugin, use the source files which are not minified.
+If you want to use the development version of the plugin, build the source files manually.
 They're in the `src` directory.
 The development version may be unstable, but some known bugs may have been fixed.

 ```
 $ git clone https://github.com/noraesae/perfect-scrollbar.git
-$ cd perfect-scrollbar/src
+$ cd perfect-scrollbar
-$ npm install
+$ npm i
-$ gulp # will lint and build the source code.
+$ npm run build
 ```

 #### JSFiddle